caesarfeta/bash_lib/README.md

 # bash\_lib
-## A collection of useful BASH functions, scripts, snippets, etc.
+###A collection of useful BASH configuration, functions, scripts & snippets

-### How To Use
+## How To Use
-Clone this repository into the desired directory, ~/lib/bash_lib perhaps.
+	git clone http://github.com/caesarfeta/bash_lib ~/lib/bash_lib

+Add the following line to ~/.profile.

+	source ~/lib/bash_lib/profile

+## ./lib
+Reusable bash functions helpful when writing your own scripts.

 Add the following to your BASH scripts after your variable definitions replacing $DIR with the desired directory.